brbisheng/Econ-Stat-Methods/Readme.md

-(When I was implementing the methods, I often encountered efficiency issues, especially for non-parametric methods.
-Thus, I think I am currently having courses on algorithms.
-I will come back and continue the update, I am very thankful for people who contacted me and gave me suggestions.)
+(When I was implementing the methods, I was quite concerned with efficiency issues, especially for non-parametric methods.
+So currently I am having courses on algorithms.
+I will come back and continue the update, I am very thankful for people who contacted me and gave me suggestions.
+If you encountered some difficulties in implementing your econometric/statistical methods, you are very welcomed to contact me through linkedin!)

 ***
 Forewords: